 Audrey Lawrence.
 It fit her.
 Tough.
 It said I can stand on my own without anyone else, but also said she was kind of fragile.
 In a weird way.

-a bad habit of over analyzing things, and often led to me judging people before I actually got to know them, and I don't know why, but I wanted to know her.
+I better not dwell on it too much.
+I had a bad habit of over analyzing things, and often led to me judging people before I actually got to know them, and I don't know why, but I wanted to know her.
 She puts on an independent front like she doesn't need anybody else but that's not true.
 Everyone needs friends.
 Even I have a best friend, even if the way I chose to express myself caused most people to treat me like a leper.
 Bywood Prep was a school for rich snobs, so a person like me, the uncommon scholarship nonconformist kid who tested boundaries was something to shy away from here.
 Yes, the whole social ladder thing really sucks, but for now, I just have to deal.